SebWouters/CheMPS2/README.md

 stores and handles the complementary reduced spin-0 part of four sandwiched second quantized operators, which is of course diagonal in the symmetry sectors.

+[CheMPS2/ThreeDM.cpp](CheMPS2/ThreeDM.cpp) contains all functions to calculate and store the 3-RDM from the DMRG-optimized MPS.

 [CheMPS2/TwoDM.cpp](CheMPS2/TwoDM.cpp) contains all functions to calculate and store the 2-RDM from the DMRG-optimized MPS.